MarkKoz/brother-chris/README.md

 # Brother Chris
 ### Description
-My personal Discord self-bot.
-Made for educational purposes: to learn Discord bots and Python.
+My personal Discord bot Made for educational purposes: to learn Discord bots and Python.

 ### Commands
 Commands can only be executed by the users specified in the configuration.<br>